 Symptoms of a sprained thumb

 Thumb sprain symptoms include pain at the time of injury, usually as the thumb is bent backward.
-There may be a pain in the web of the thumb when it is moved.
-Swelling over the metacarpophalangeal joint at the base of the thumb may be visible and the patient may have laxity and instability in the joint.
+There may be a pain at the base of the thumb and in the web of the thumb when it is moved.
+Swelling over the metacarpophalangeal joint (MCP joint) at the base of the thumb may be visible and the patient may have laxity and instability in this joint.

 Treatment of a thumb sprain